AdamKyle/flare/resources/info/voidance/section-1.md

   - Makes your affixes irresistible.
 You can still be voided though, thus even with this item it won&#39;t help much against being voided
 - Shadow Plane Grimoire – Buy from the Wondering Merchant (Requires Creepy Baby Doll and 30,000 Gold Dust)
     - Your affixes are still irresistible, but now you have a 50% to void the enemy and a 15% to devoid them
-- Eye of the Beholder – Buy from the Wondering Merchant (Requires Shadow Plane Grimore and 50k Gold Dust)
+- Eye of the Beholder – Buy from the Wondering Merchant (Requires Shadow Plane Grimoire and 50k Gold Dust)
     - Your affixes are still irresistible, but now you have a 75% to void the enemy and a 50% chance to devoid them
 - Dead Kings Crown – Buy from the Wondering Merchant (Requires Eye of the Beholder and 75k Gold dust)
     - Your affixes are still irresistible, but now you have a 100% chance to void your enemy and 85% chance to devoid them.